Code-Egg/lsws1clk/README.md

 --------

 lsws1clk is a one-click installation script for LiteSpeed Web Server.
-Using this script, you can quickly and easily install LSWS + PHP + MariaDB + WordPress + LiteSpeed Cache + Object Cache
+Using this script, you can quickly and easily install:
+1. LSWS + PHP + MariaDB + WordPress + LiteSpeed Cache + Object Cache
+2. LSWS + PHP + MariaDB + Magento2 + LiteMage
 The script come with trial license by default which has 15 days for free.
 After that, you may want to apply with your license.
 License start from $0.
 [Read More](https://www.litespeedtech.com/products/litespeed-web-server/lsws-pricing)